JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 ### Why I should document my project
 To answer this question, let me quote an inspiring webpage from [projectconnections.com](https://www.projectconnections.com/knowhow/burning-questions/what-is-project-documentation.html):

-    When your business focuses on efficiency, cost minimization, and speed-to-market, creating lots of documentation can seem counterproductive.
+> When your business focuses on efficiency, cost minimization, and speed-to-market, creating lots of documentation can seem counterproductive.
 If the documentation doesn't directly support a deliverable, why do it?
 Project documentation covers documents created during and for the project itself.
 The documentation process has a deeper purpose than merely creating piles of paper.
-    - Documentation *stimulates and structures critical thinking* in planning the project's goals, risks, and constraints.
+>   - Documentation **stimulates and structures critical thinking** in planning the project's goals, risks, and constraints.
 The document is the evidence and chronicle of this critical thinking.
-    - It *provides memory containers* for managing a level of detail that cannot be kept in people's heads.
+>   - It **provides memory containers** for managing a level of detail that cannot be kept in people's heads.
 This includes the small details easily overlooked during day-to-day project work, as well as the larger things easily remembered today, but potentially lost or forgotten due to the passage of time or critical personnel changes.
-    - It *keeps the team and other stakeholders synced up and informed about project changes, issues, and progress.*
+>   - It **keeps the team and other stakeholders synced up and informed about project changes, issues, and progress**.

-    In many projects, the documentation is often done late, done poorly, or not done at all—usually because the documentation is perceived as having little or no value.
+> In many projects, the documentation is often done late, done poorly, or not done at all—usually because the documentation is perceived as having little or no value.
 And, in fact, this is true if the documents are created as an afterthought or a necessary evil.
 Even documents with adequate content will lose value if they are created at the wrong time during the project, or aren't used in the project management process.
 Here are some examples:

-    - Timing: If the project documentation is created at the wrong project stage, it may have little or no value, even if its content is quite good. **Examples**: a vision document created late in the project; a detailed schedule created before the stakeholders have agreed on an overall project vision.
+>   - **Timing**: If the project documentation is created at the wrong project stage, it may have little or no value, even if its content is quite good. **Examples**: a vision document created late in the project; a detailed schedule created before the stakeholders have agreed on an overall project vision.

-    - Use: If the plan, vision, or risk analysis documents are created and then rarely or never referenced, they will likely have little or no value except for generating some initial critical thinking during their creation. **Examples**: a risk analysis that isn't referenced to measure progress on mitigations, or updated with newly discovered risks as they occur; a requirements document that isn't referenced later as a design completeness checklist.
+>   - **Use**: If the plan, vision, or risk analysis documents are created and then rarely or never referenced, they will likely have little or no value except for generating some initial critical thinking during their creation. **Examples**: a risk analysis that isn't referenced to measure progress on mitigations, or updated with newly discovered risks as they occur; a requirements document that isn't referenced later as a design completeness checklist.

-    - Content: Inadequate or incomplete content decreases a document's value, even if it is created on time and used correctly.
+>   - **Content**: Inadequate or incomplete content decreases a document's value, even if it is created on time and used correctly.
 Examples: a status report for product development that doesn't track the product costs; a risk analysis that doesn't include risk mitigations.

 ### Difficulty of documenting on Github
 Technical difficulties and obstacles may well make up one of the reasons preventing makers from documenting their project on Github.
 This is especially the case for those who, like me, have almost no technical or coding background.
 Some attention, efforts and time are therefore needed by some people to get used to Github and its "readme-language" called *[Markdown](https://en.wikipedia.org/wiki/Markdown)*.